 Under the Local Government Pension Scheme (Amendment etc) Regulations 1999, the Scheme is modernised to allow the entry of specific types of employers by means of admission agreements.
-This entry ['Admitted Body Status'] may be available to companies bidding for Council contracts, and allows the transferred staff to maintain their current pension arrangements.
-Tenderers should seek their own independent professional advice in these cases.
+This entry 'Admitted Body Status' may be available to companies bidding for Council contracts, and allows the transferred staff to maintain their current pension arrangements.